 Around 700 Teamsters who deliver Coke and other soft drinks throughout Northern New Jersey went on strike earlier this week after rejecting a contract offer, causing potential shortages of the popular drinks.

-According to The Star-Ledger, the bottling company based in Hawthorne is one of about 30 plants which bottles and distributes Coca-Cola products.
+, the bottling company based in Hawthorne is one of about 30 plants which bottles and distributes Coca-Cola products.

 Bottling company representatives say they expect deliveries to continue as usual, while union members insist shortages might occur as early as next week if the strike isn't settled.